for Historic Clothing - Military Uniforms - Renaissance and Religious Order Cloaks

-Question: I have seen this wool fabric before for over $35.00.
+Question: I have seen this wool fabric before for over $60.00 per yard.
 How come you can offer it for so much less?

-Answer: Through a special arrangement with the Canadian mill, we have our wool sent directly to the client from the mill thus saving on warehousing and shipping costs.
-We then pass those savings on to our client.
+Answer: Through a special arrangement with the mill, we have our wool sent directly to the client from the mill thus saving on warehousing and shipping costs.
+We then pass those savings on to you.

 Examples of museum projects using this wool.
 See our past projects